-- Course assignments completed by students are competed on a website or submitted as e-mail attachments.
+- Course assignments completed by students are completed on a website or submitted as email attachments.
 Students are usually not permitted to submit work completed on websites after due dates.

 - Most reference materials, such as documents and books, are accessible online for students.
 As a result, students usually do not have to visit libraries to complete traditional research.
 Many of the books students need are scanned and placed online.

 - Questions for instructors can be asked over the phone, through an e-mail, or in a chat room.
 Instant messaging technology is becoming a very popular way for students and teachers to interact.